 You could also use this recipe as a base for other types of meat.
 For example it would also work very well with lamb or beef too.#InstantPot #Pork #Roast #Recipe via recipe_thisClick To Tweet

-- Mix all of your seasonings in a bowl and then rub into the top of your pork.
+Mix all of your seasonings and the chicken stock cube in a bowl and then rub into the top of your pork.

 If you have a preferred pork marinade you could follow the timings of this recipe and do your own DIY job.